decretist/Dissertation/Chapter2/chapter2.markdown

 the *Decretum*.
 Each of the 36 cases in Part II is introduced by a hypothetical case statement (*thema* or *dictum initiale*, conventionally abbreviated d.init.).
-The case statements are a subset of the *dicta* that are found only in, and that are closely tied to the organization of, Part II.
+The case statements are a subset of the *dicta* that are found only in, and that are closely connected with the organization of, Part II.
 Medieval and modern scholarship agree in accepting the *dicta initialia*, like the *dicta ante* and *dicta post*, as having been written by Gratian.[57]
 Cases contain a single terminal or leaf node (the *dictum initiale*) followed by an ordered sequence of